-The United Episcopal Church adopted its Constitution at its first General Convention in 1984 and used the 1958 Canons until a thorough revision could be undertaken.
-This was provisionally authorized at the third General Convention in 1991 with final confirmation being given in 1996.
-Both revisions were conducted in accordance with the general principles outlined in the Affirmation of St Louis which was adopted by the Congress of Concerned Churchmen meeting in St Louis, MO in September 1977.
+The United Episcopal Church adopted its constitution at its first General Convention in 1984 and used the 1958 Canons until a thorough revision could be undertaken.
+This was provisionally authorized at the third General Convention in 1991, with final confirmation given in 1996.
+Both revisions were conducted in accordance with the general principles outlined in the Affirmation of St. Louis, adopted by the Congress of Concerned Churchmen meeting in St. Louis, Missouri in September 1977.

-We believe that the Holy Scriptures of the Old and New Testaments to be the inerrant Word of God, and contain all doctrine Necessary to Salvation
+We believe the Holy Scriptures of the Old and New Testaments to be the inerrant Word of God, and that they contain all doctrine necessary to salvation.

-We believe that the sacraments of Baptism and Holy Communion were instituted by Christ Himself, and are generally necessary for salvation, and are effectual signs of God’s Grace, and were instituted by Christ in the Gospels.
+We believe that the sacraments of Baptism and Holy Communion were instituted by Christ in the Gospels, are generally necessary for salvation, and are effectual signs of God’s grace.

-Confirmation, Holy Matrimony, Holy Orders, Penance, Holy Unction – are sacramental in character, as they are outward signs of inward spiritual graces.
-However, they do not have the same nature as Baptism and Holy Communion in that they were instituted by the Church, and lack a direct mandate from our Saviour Jesus Christ.
+Confirmation, Holy Matrimony, Holy Orders, Penance, and Holy Unction are sacramental in character, as they are outward signs of inward spiritual graces.
+However, they do not have the same nature as Baptism and Holy Communion in that they were instituted by the Church and lack a direct mandate from our Saviour Jesus Christ.

 EVANGELICAL & CATHOLIC